-The teeming metropolis was once an undeveloped natural bay which became the site of a European battle for the New World.
-David Gelber on how Portugal and France fought for control of Rio de Janeiro.
+The teeming metropolis was once an undeveloped natural bay which became the site of a battle between Portugal and France for control of the New World.

 Poor and small, Portugal was at the edge of late medieval Europe.
 But its seafarers created the age of ‘globalisation’, which continues to this day, as Roger Crowley explains.